ashiklom/pecan.book/Connecting-pecan-to-a-remote-server.md

-### If the remote machine supports ssh keys
+This section will describe how to use PEcAn with remote machines.
+This will be split into three pieces.
+The first section will describe how to setup your system to allow you to execute remotely without any password prompts.
+The next section will describe any items to add to the pecan.xml and the config.php files to enable remote execution from both PEcAn on the command line and PEcAn on the web.
+Finally the final section will describe how to install sub pieces of PEcAn on machines, to allow those machines to run the models.

+## SSH to remote machines

+PEcAn leverages of SSH to communicate with remote machines.
+PEcAn expects to be able to connect to the remote machines without any password prompts.
+This can be accomplished many different ways, two common methods are to use a public/private keypair, the other is to use tunnels.
+The web interface is build to leverage the latter.

+Once setup you should be able to login to the remote machine without being asked for a password.

+### public/prvate keypairs

-Before the first time, run `scripts/sshkey.sh`
+Before the first time, run `scripts/sshkey.sh` This will create a public/private keypair, and places the public key on the remote server.

+### machine authentcation

-Note: some systems (e.g. BU cluster) use authentication at the machine-level rather than the user-level.
+Some systems (e.g. BU cluster) use authentication at the machine-level rather than the user-level.
 In this case you will need to create a .rhosts file in your home directory on the remote machine and list the servers you want to connect from.
 [See issue #428](https://github.com/PecanProject/pecan/issues/428)

-### If the remote machine does not support ssh keys
+### ssh tunnels

+This works espeically well for servers that use two factor authentication.
+This method leverages of the ability of SSH to send multiple channels across the same encrypted connection (tunnel).
+You will setup the first connection, and all subsequent connections will use the same connection.

-Add the following to `~/.ssh/config`
+To automatically create the tunnels, you can add the following to your `~/.ssh/config`

 ```
 Host <hostname goes here>